 Oysters and martinis at The Omni Parker House in downtown Boston.
-The Parker House is home of the Parker House Roll and the original Boston Cream Pie (maybe if you’re lucky, I’ll post recipes for these).
+The Parker House is home of the Parker House Roll and the original Boston Cream Pie (and maybe if you’re lucky I’ll post a few of these recipes.
+Someday.
+If I get around to it).

 One of our favorite joints for all things seafood – also one of the oldest restaurants in America.